PowerMops/powermops-site/src/routes/pmops/Classes-1.md

 Dicaddr is used for storing the address of a location within the dictionary.
 If the dictionary is saved and reloaded in a subsequent run, the address will still be valid.
 This is accomplished by storing the address in a relocatable format.
-Don\'t depend on details of this format, in case it changes.
+Don't depend on details of this format, in case it changes.

   Superclass                    Longword